burlachenkok/exploring-python3/python_details.md

 ## The Syntax for Defining Classes

-The syntax for defining classes in Python is straightforward and has the foolowing form:
+The syntax for defining classes in Python is straightforward and has the following form:

 ```python
 class Greeter(object):